eliejaz/docconverter-app/README.md

 ### Download Converted Document

 Once the conversion is completed, users can download the converted document by clicking the download button.

+### Real-time Status Updates

+The application uses WebSocket to receive real-time updates on the status of document conversions.
+This ensures that users are immediately informed when their documents are ready for download.

 ## API Endpoints